juliagmason/iceland_climate_resilient_fisheries/README.md

 Step3_Calculate_habitat_change.R: Summarizes values from rasters in Step 2, returns a data frame with historical and projected future mean suitable thermal habitat values for each species, climate model, and scenario.
 Also contains code for statistical analysis of relationship between thermal affinity indices and projected habitat change.

-Step4_Calculate_centroid_change.R: Summarizes vlaues from rasters in Step2, returns a data frame with the distance and bearing of the shift in centroid of distribution between the historical and projected future period for each species, climate model, and scenario.
+Step4_Calculate_centroid_change.R: Summarizes values from rasters in Step2, returns a data frame with the distance and bearing of the shift in centroid of distribution between the historical and projected future period for each species, climate model, and scenario.
 Also contains code for statistical analysis of relationship between thermal affinity indices and projected habitat centroid change.